What are the dates for the Adult Clay Classes?

 Each class meets once a week for 2 1/2 hours.

 Can I work in the studio at any time other than my class time?

 Open Studio time is available for adult students, with six hours of open studio time available with each session for six week classes, and eight hours of open studio time for those enrolled in the eight-week handbuilding classes.
 Additional hours may be purchased at a rate of $10 per hour, and Open Studio is only available to actively enrolled students.
 Unused Open Studio hours, up to four hours, may be rolled over into a new session, as long as the student is taking consecutive sessions.
 Open Studio does not include instruction, so students must be able to self-direct, although one of The Village Potters will be available for assistance if you need to purchase clay or need help with equipment.
 Open Studio is available by reservation, and as space is limited is available on a first come (reserve), first served basis.
-Open Studio is available on Friday and Saturday from 10am-6pm (10am-4pm during our Winter Hours, noted on the home page).
+Open Studio is available on Friday and Saturday from 10am-6pm (10am-4pm during our Winter Hours, noted on the home page), and on Sundays from 10am-4pm.
 If there is a break between class sessions, enrolled students may use or purchase Open Studio hours during that break.

 Can I glaze my pots during Open Studio hours?

 Because Open Studio is not an instructed session, we do not allow glazing during those hours.
 Glazing may only be done during a supervised class.

 Full tuition fee is refunded up to 10 days before the class start.
 Within 10 days of class start, full tuition less $50 will be refunded.
 No refunds will be issued after the class start date, but deposits may be transferred to a future class in the event of a late cancellation.

 What kind of work will we do in these classes?